rn75188/Saths_Fork/README.md

 **Aard_Chaosmap**

-Track the landing room of every portal you use.
+Track the landing room of every chaos portal you use.
 Use a single command to enable/disable regular chaos portals for GQs.

 ```
 chaosmap help